Resolvent4py: a parallel Python package for analysis, model reduction and control of large-scale linear systems

 Once a linear operator is properly defined, \resforpy currently allows for several types of analyses.

-\begin{enumerate} \item Eigendecomposition: the user can compute the left and right eigedecomposition of the linear operator $L$ using the Arnoldi algorithm \cite{arnoldi1951}.
-The shift-and-invert technique can be used to compute the eigenvalues that are closest to a target value $s\in\mathbb{C}$, where $\mathbb{C}$ is the set of complex numbers. \item Singular value decomposition (SVD): the user can compute an SVD of the linear operator using randomized linear algebra \cite{rsvd, ribeiro2020}.
+\begin{enumerate} \item Eigendecomposition: the user can compute the left and right \revtwo{eigendecomposition} of the linear operator $L$ using the Arnoldi algorithm \cite{arnoldi1951}.
+The shift-and-invert technique \revtwo{\cite{saad2011numerical}} can be used to compute the eigenvalues that are closest to a target value $s\in\mathbb{C}$, where $\mathbb{C}$ is the set of complex numbers. \item Singular value decomposition (SVD): the user can compute an SVD of the linear operator using randomized linear algebra \cite{rsvd, ribeiro2020}.
 This is useful for resolvent analysis \cite{Schmid2001stability,Jovanovic2005componentwise, McKeon2010critical} and harmonic resolvent analysis \cite{Padovan2020analysis, padovan2022prf, wu2022prf, Islam_Sun_2024}.
-For the specific case of resolvent analysis, the package also offers the possibility of computing the SVD using time-stepping techniques \cite{Martini2021, farghadan2025}. \item Linear time-invariant balanced truncation: given the linear operator~$L$, and appropriately-defined input and output matrices $B$ and $C$, the user may compute and balance the associated controllability and observability Gramians for model reduction purposes \cite{Moore1981principal,Dullerud2000robust,Rowley2005model}.
-Specifically, we implement the algorithm outlined in \cite{dergham2011}. \end{enumerate}
+For the specific case of resolvent analysis, the package also offers the possibility of computing the SVD using time-stepping techniques \cite{Martini2021, farghadan2025}. \item Linear time-invariant balanced truncation: given the linear operator~$L$, and appropriately-defined input and output matrices $B$ and $C$, the user may compute and balance the associated controllability and observability Gramians for model reduction purposes \cite{Moore1981principal,Dullerud2000robust,Rowley2005model,Baur2014model}.
+Specifically, we implement the algorithm outlined in \cite{dergham2011}. \revone{We remark that there exist additional model reduction formulations for linear system, (see, e.g., \cite{Gugercin2008H2, Flagg2013, Benner2015survey, benner2005dimension} for $\mathcal{H}_2$ and $\mathcal{H}_\infty$ model reduction and variations thereof), but these are not yet implemented in the package.} \end{enumerate}